 By Sharon Aron Baron

-Ten students, including one from Coral Springs, will have a little less financial stress heading into college thanks to a $1,000 scholarship from Tropical Financial Credit Union.
+Three students, including one from Coral Springs, will have a little less financial stress heading into college thanks to a $10,000 in scholarships from Tropical Financial Credit Union.

-All of the applicants were required to submit an essay highlighting their personal and educational objectives and how Tropical Financial has, or could, help them reach financial goals.
-Other factors considered: scholastic achievement, community involvement, charity work, and extracurricular activities.
+All the applicants were required to submit an essay highlighting their personal and educational objectives and how Tropical Financial has helped or could help them reach financial goals.
+Other factors are community involvement, charity work, and extracurricular activities.

-Tropical Financial Credit Union has a branch located at 8947 W Atlantic Blvd, Coral Springs, FL 33071.
+Tropical Financial Credit Union is located at 8947 W Atlantic Blvd, Coral Springs, FL 33071.

-Send Your News to Coral Springs #1 News Site Here
+Send Your News to Coral Springs #1 Award-Winning News Site Here

 - Editor of Talk Media and writer for Coral Springs Talk.
 CST was created in 2012 to provide News, Views, and Entertainment for the residents of Coral Springs and the rest of South Florida.